tkubica12/aks-demo/README.md

 - Managed Ingress controller
 - External DNS
 - Pod identity
+- Secrets management with Azure Key Vault and CSI

 # Design goals for declarative demo
 - Ability to spin everything up using GitHub Actions (might require some work to clone and modify for different subscription/project)